DipeshGoud/mock-tweet/README.md

 - **TweetCard**: Displays the formatted tweet with all visual elements
 - **TweetEditor**: Provides the form interface for customizing tweet properties
 - **ThemeToggle**: Handles theme switching functionality
+- **Footer**: Displays the application's footer with copyright and links

 ### Custom Hooks